OneMadGypsy/simple-cli/README.md

 ## Theme Ideas:

->Here are a few alternated theme that can be copy/pasted over lines 21 through 26
+>Here are a few alternate themes that can be copy/pasted over lines 21 through 26

 <br />